Developing Web Applications on Windows 10

 First thing I did was installing Cygwin.
 Please note that some people prefer Git for Windows which comes with a lot of Unix command line tools, probably all you'll ever need.
 It also makes it easier to work with Git projects, for instance it sets the correct fileMode in your Unix projects, something you'd have to do manually with the Cygwin version of Git.
 However I prefered the extensibility of Cygwin.

-$ lein new cryogen my-site $ lein ring server
+1$ lein new cryogen my-site2$ lein ring server

-This create a new Clojure project from the "cryogen" template.
+This creates a new Clojure project from the "cryogen" template.

 lein ring server starts listening for changes in the posts and pages and